This and That and That

 “Oh, thanks,” said Evan, dropping the lettuce, tomatoes, and avocados in the cart.

 The roast chicken crowd began to assemble.
 One of the cooks came to the front and opened one of the ovens.
-The smell was awesome.
+Then he jammed a thermometer into several of them.
+The smell could make you drool.

-“Isn’t it great that they’ve always kept the price at four ninety-nine?” said the woman.
+“Isn’t it great that they’ve always kept the price at $4.99?” said the woman.
 “It just makes you want to keep coming back for more.
 I think I’ll but two.”

 “You know the chicken is their loss leader, right?” said Evan.